 - Driving at night almost doubles the risk of a car accident occurring.
 Limited visibility and not knowing what’s coming up slows down a driver’s reaction time.
 Seniors and teenagers who are on the road at night may be subject to even greater danger.

 - Tailgating.
 Maybe someone is just having a bad day and taking it out on the driver ahead of them, but there is never a good reason for tailgating another driver.
-Driving too close to another vehicle frequently causes accidents when one car brakes and the other lacks adequate space to brake safely.
+Driving too close to another vehicle frequently causes rear-end accidents when one car brakes and the other lacks adequate space to brake safely.
 Typically, you should give the car in front of you a one-car-length buffer for every 10 mph you drive.